The response of black hole spark gaps to external changes: A production mechanism of rapid TeV flares?: The gap model

 Our analysis is restricted to the response of a 1D, local spark gap.
 The tacit assumption underlying the local gap model is that its activity does not affect significantly the global magnetospheric structure.
 The global electric current and the characteristics of soft-photon intensity are treated as input parameters in this model.
 The calculations are performed using the 1D GRPIC code described in \citet{2018A&A...616A.184L} and \citet{2020ApJ...902...80K}.
 The dynamical equations are solved in a background Kerr spacetime, given in Boyer-Lindquist coordinates with the radial coordinate replaced by the tortoise coordinate $\xi$ to avoid the singularity on the horizon (see \citealt{2018A&A...616A.184L} for details).

-The computational domain extends from a radius of $\sim1.5r_g$ to $\sim4.3 r_g$, where $r_g=GMc^{-2}=1.5\times10^{14}M_9~{\rm cm}$ is the gravitational radius.
+The computational domain extends from a radius of $\sim1.5r_g$ to $\sim4.3 r_g$, where $r_g=GMc^{-2}=1.5\times10^{14}M_9~{\rm cm}$ is the gravitational radius, $G$ is the Gravitational constant, $c$ is light speed, and $M\equiv10^9M_{\odot}M_9$ is a BH mass.
 For the results presented below we used a BH mass of $M=10^9M_\odot$ and a dimensionless spin parameter $a_{\ast}=0.9$.
 The corresponding angular velocity of the BH is $\omega_{\rm H}=a_{\ast}c/2r_{\rm H}\approx 10^{-4} M_9^{-1}$~Hz, where $r_{\rm H}=r_g(1+\sqrt{1-a_{\ast}^2})$ is the horizon radius.
 For the angular velocity of the magnetic surface along which the gap is located we adopt the value $\Omega=\omega_{\rm H}/2$, such that the null charge surface, on which the Goldreich-Julian (GJ) charge density vanishes, is located at $r_{\rm null}=2r_g$.
 For all cases considered below we use a split monopole magnetic field configuration with magnetic field strength $B_{\rm H}/2\pi=10^3$ G on the horizon, and adopt an inclination angle $\theta=30^\circ$ (with respect to the BH rotation axis) for the flux surface that contains the gap.
 An open boundary condition is imposed on both sides (boundaries) of the simulation box.
 The number of grid cells used in a typical simulation is 32768, sufficient to resolve the skin depth, and the initial particle per cell number (PPC) is 45, which guarantees convergence (see \citealt{2020ApJ...902...80K} for details).
 Finally, the time step is set by the Courant-Friedrichs-Lewy condition at the inner boundary.